Finding Group Homes for Mentally Ill Adults

 - Supported housing consists of individual apartments that, while all part of the same group program, aren't in the same location.
 Residents have access to crisis services and other off-site support.

 These are general descriptions of the three main types of group housing available for mentally ill adults.
-Within this framework, there are many hybrid variations (Types of Behavioral and Mental Health Services You May Need).
+Within this framework, there are many hybrid variations.

 Finding Group Housing for Mentally Ill Adults